 Official with Authority: an individual who has the authority to institute corrective measures and is required to report sexual harassment to the Title IX Coordinator to initiate the College's response to the sexual harassment allegations.
-The College's Officials with Authority include the following positions at the College: Title IX Coordinators; President of the College, and all Vice Presidents/Deans.
+The College's Officials with Authority include the following positions at the College: Title IX Coordinator and Assistant Title IX Coordinator(s); President of the College, and all Vice Presidents/Deans.